 See related article: Dedicating Your Condotel For Residential Use

-The ‘dedication for residential use’ can be broken.
+The residential dedication can be broken.
 However, that will trigger back taxes and penalties.
 If in doubt, check with Honolulu’s Real Property Assessment Division (808) 768-3799.

-- The individual condo unit has not been ‘dedicated for residential use,’ and
+- The individual unit has not been dedicated for residential use, and

-- The HOA/building house rules don’t restrict short-term renting.
+- The building rules don’t restrict short-term renting.

 All short-term rental income is subject to the following taxes:

-- 2) TAT – Transient Accommodation Tax – of 10.25% in addition to the GET.
-(Applies to all rental income from rental terms shorter than 180 days).
+- TAT – Transient Accommodation Tax – of 10.25% in addition to the GET (applies to all rental income from rental terms shorter than 180 days).

-- 3) OTAT – Oahu Transient Accommodation Tax – of 3% in addition to the GET & TAT.
-(Applies to all rental income from rental terms shorter than 180 days).
+- OTAT – Oahu Transient Accommodation Tax – of 3% in addition to the GET & TAT (applies to all rental income from rental terms shorter than 180 days).

-There is more to it.
-Filing and paying GET, TAT OTAT might seem overwhelming at first, but it’s super easy if you follow our tutorial: GET, TAT & OTAT In Hawaii – The Easiest Way To File And Pay
+Filing and paying GET, TAT OTAT might seem overwhelming at first, but it’s easy, if you follow our tutorial: GET, TAT & OTAT In Hawaii – The Easiest Way To File And Pay

 Late filing or under-reporting rental income can trigger stiff fines.
-Don’t take chances.
-We recommend always filing and paying on time.
+Don’t take chances – pay on time.

-A ‘NUC’ is a certificate that allows short-term renting for an individual property located outside the ‘resort mixed use’ or ‘resort’ zone.
-The DPP – Department of Planning & Permitting in Honolulu issued NUCs up until September 1990.
-No new NUCs have been issued since.
+A NUC is a certificate that allows a unit owner to run a short-term rental business in non-resort mixed used zones and in buildings that aren’t grandfathered as nonconforming hotels.
+The DPP – Department of Planning & Permitting – issued NUC’s up until September 1990.
+No new NUC’s have been issued since.

-Existing NUCs stay with the property and are subject to ongoing renewal with the DPP Code Compliance Branch by September 30 of every even-numbered calendar year.
-The cost to renew is $400 (2018) for a two-year renewal.
-Once a NUC expires without timely renewal it is lost for good.
+Existing NUC’s stay with the property and are subject to ongoing annual renewal – $500 fee – with the DPP Code Compliance Branch.
+Once a NUC expires, without timely renewal, it is lost for good.

-As of this writing, there are 793 current NUCs, 759 of them have been issued for TVUs (Transient Vacation Units).
+As of this writing, there are 793 current NUCs, 759 of them have been issued for TVU’s.
 Most of them are scattered throughout a dozen residential Waikiki condo buildings.
 Only a few of them are located outside of Waikiki.

-34 NUCs have been issued for hosted B&Bs (Bed & Breakfast homes).
+34 NUC’s have been issued for hosted Bed & Breakfast homes (B&B’s).
 All of these are outside of Waikiki, mainly on Oahu’s North Shore, on the Windward side, and a few along the Leeward coast.

 Financing